Sanofi Data Scientist Salary in Greater Paris Area | €93.7K-€94.7K+ | Levels.fyi

 The median Data Scientist compensation in Greater Paris Area package at Sanofi totals €94.7K per year.
-View the base salary, stock, and bonus breakdowns for Sanofi's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Sanofi's total compensation packages.
 Last updated: 10/2/2025

 Company